Genocs/genocs-library-docs/content/en/containers/_index.md

 ### 2.11 Watch for deployments

-The rabbitmq `ScaledObject` will be deployed as part of the deployment.
+The RabbitMQ `ScaledObject` will be deployed as part of the deployment.
 Watch out for the deployments to see the changes in the scaling as the number of messages increases

 ``` bash
 kubectl get deployment -w